2br-2b/Github-Copilot-Project/Methodology.md

 - I don't have to do any assignments myself - we use a student's work as a comparison, which should be a better indicator of the class anyway

 ## Cons
 - I'll need a list of all the students in the class, which brings up privacy issues.
 Does the professor need to get each of the students' permission to give me their names/email addresses?
+This is a major privacy issue.
 - Some students may not respond to my attempts to contact them.
 I could choose a different student if they don't respond quick enough, but this could lead to biased data
 - Students will need to be careful not to hint to the professor that they are in the experimental group
 - If a student has certain conventions they usually use, the professor can see if these are or are not present and use this to determine which students are in the experimental group